 A company’s SGR is indicative of several factors, which include –

 The calculation of the sustainable growth rate takes into account the dividend payout ratio of a company.
-It helps in understanding the life cycle stage at which the organisation currently is.
+It helps in understanding the life cycle stage at which the organization currently is.

 Companies with low SGR are usually mature companies that can afford to pay a hefty portion of their net income as dividends.
 Conversely, a high SGR signals an enterprise in its growing stages, where it cannot pay out dividends at all or the percentage is comparatively lower.